Dark Web Monitoring for Healthcare: Protect Patient Data

 Here’s what happens after an ATO attack succeeds:

 Financial fraud.
-Attackers drain bank accounts, make fraudulent purchases, and redirect payments.
+Attackers drain bank accounts and make fraudulent purchases.
+They also redirect payments to accounts they control.

 Business email compromise.
-A compromised email account lets attackers impersonate executives, redirect wire transfers, and steal sensitive communications.
+A compromised email account lets attackers impersonate executives and redirect wire transfers.
 FBI data shows BEC fraud has caused over $50 billion in losses globally.

 Ransomware deployment.
 Many ransomware attacks begin with stolen VPN or RDP credentials.
 Attackers buy valid credentials, gain initial access, then move laterally before deploying ransomware across the network.

 Lateral movement.
 One compromised account leads to others.
-Attackers use their initial foothold to harvest more credentials, access shared resources, and expand their control throughout the network.
+Attackers use their initial foothold to harvest more credentials and expand their control throughout the network.

-Infostealer malware is a category of malicious software designed to harvest credentials, session tokens, and sensitive data from infected devices.
-Infostealers capture saved passwords from browsers, intercept credentials as users type them, and steal active session tokens that bypass multi-factor authentication.
-Popular variants include RedLine, Raccoon, and Vidar.
-They spread through phishing emails, fake software downloads, and compromised websites.
+Infostealer malware is a category of malicious software designed to harvest credentials and session tokens from infected devices.
+Infostealers capture saved passwords from browsers and steal active session tokens that bypass multi-factor authentication.
+Popular variants include RedLine and Vidar.
+They spread through phishing emails and fake software downloads.

 Infostealers are the primary source of exploitable credentials today.
 Unlike most third-party breaches, infostealer logs contain fresh credentials that attackers can use immediately.

 When someone downloads a fake software crack or clicks a malicious link, their device gets infected.
-The infostealer immediately harvests every saved password in their browser, active session cookies, and autofill data.
+The infostealer immediately harvests every saved password in their browser along with active session cookies.
 This data uploads to attacker servers within minutes.

-What makes infostealers particularly dangerous is the session tokens they capture.
+Infostealers are especially dangerous because of the session tokens they capture.
 These tokens let attackers hijack authenticated sessions without needing the password or MFA code.
-They simply import the stolen cookie and continue where the victim left off.
+They simply import the stolen session cookie and continue where the victim left off.

 When companies get breached, their user credentials leak.
 These credentials end up in combo lists that contain millions of username-password pairs from multiple breaches combined.